 Standards assessed against during inspection

-Of the 47 HTA standards, 40 standards were assessed (standards published 3 April 2017).
-HTA standards, C1(b),(d),(e),(f) and C2(a),(b),(c) were not applicable as the establishment is not directly involved in seeking consent.
-PFE2(b) is not applicable as the establishment does not store material from the deceased.
+Of the 47 HTA standards, 46 standards were assessed (standards published 3 April 2017).
+PFE2(b) is not applicable as the establishment does not store material for research from the deceased.

 Review of governance documentation